L. Reuteri Superfood Yogurt

 - When done, remove jars from the appliance, keep the lids loosely on jars, and refrigerate.
 If you tighten your lids while the yogurt is still warm, it may build up pressure and cause your glass jars to break.
 Once the yogurt has chilled in the fridge, then you can tighten the lids.

 - This will keep in the fridge for up to 4 weeks.

 - To Reculture: To make a new batch, repeat these instructions, but use 2 tablespoons of a previous batch of your cultured dairy as your starter.
-You can use the curds, the whey, or both.
-You also should only use two tablespoons of Prebio Plus when reculturing.
+If your first batch is separated into whey and curds, then you can use 1 tablespoon of the whey and 1 tablespoon of the curds to make a new batch that should have little or no separation.
+You also should use two tablespoons of Prebio Plus when reculturing.

-You can also make this in Sous Vide and it works too especially if you want to make bigger batches.
+You can also make this in a sous vide and it works too, especially if you want to make bigger batches.
 I love using mine but I like the yogurt maker too!